 Mission Concept and Vision

-The SkyHopper mission is currently the first cubesat concept for an infrared space telescope, with a tentative launch date at the end of 2021.
+The SkyHopper mission is currently the first cubesat concept for an infrared space telescope, with a tentative launch date in 2023.
 Thanks to its near-infrared sensitivity, ultra-stable image quality in four simultaneously exposed filter bands, and rapid spacecraft slewing, SkyHopper will be the world-leading facility to identify Gamma Ray Burst (GRB) afterglows originating from the edge of the observable Universe, and to discover/characterize potentially habitable Earth-size exoplanets transiting in front of nearby cool stars.

 Key Science Goals